 A big part of that is what has been called “time management”.
 I’ll come back to why I think that terminology is unhelpful in a minute.

-But first, the reason I teach this first is because of the number of members/students who would drop out because they “weren’t getting time to make use of the learning and coaching opportunities”.
+But first, the reason I teach this first is because of the number of people who would drop out of coaching groups because they “weren’t getting time to make use of the learning and coaching opportunities”.
 In order to help people get the career benefits, and to help them to improve their impact in their workplace, I had to first enable them to open up time to learn and change.

-And on top of that I hear people saying they don’t have time to join My Finance Coach to get the CFO skills, the business-focused Finance skills, to level up their impact in their business and become more confident in their career progress.
+And on top of that I would hear people saying they didn’t have time to join my coaching group to get the CFO skills, the business-focused Finance skills, to level up their impact in their business and become more confident in their career progress.

 I hear people complain they don’t have time to do Finance business partnering, because they’re stuck doing reports, analysis, budgets, and sitting in meetings.